Horology Protection

 In my fifteen years of collecting and consulting on high-value assets, I’ve seen more hearts broken by "fine print" than by actual thieves.
 My personal rule for any watch exceeding $5,000 is the "Rule of Three": I use a credit card with extension for the initial buy, I schedule the item on a specialized policy immediately, and I never travel without a digital copy of an appraisal less than 24 months old.
 The peace of mind when you're walking through a high-traffic foreign city is worth every penny of the premium.
 Don't insure for what you paid; insure for what it costs to buy it again tomorrow.

 Securing an extended warranty or specialized protection for a luxury travel watch is not an unnecessary expense—it is a critical component of responsible ownership.
 By distinguishing between simple mechanical defect coverage and "all-risk" global protection, you safeguard both the mechanical integrity and the market value of your timepiece.
-Prioritize providers that offer "replacement value," ensure your repair terms mandate "genuine parts," and always maintain a digital trail of your watch’s provenance.
+Prioritize providers that offer "replacement value", ensure your repair terms mandate "genuine parts," and always maintain a digital trail of your watch’s provenance.
 Effective protection allows you to focus on the journey rather than the potential for loss.